 If you’ve stumbled upon this post you’ve either suffered from your fair share of hyperpigmentation, dull skin or you’re wanting to say goodbye to daily makeup wearing (like me!).
 You want figure out how to get glowing skin and create a beauty routine that allows you to improve your complexion and feel confident rocking your bare face.

-I stopped using physical exfoliants, which are products such cleansers and scrubs with grainy, exfoliating particles that essentially vigorously scrubbing away dead skin cells.
-I can almost guarantee that you remember the peach scrub from St. Ives that was all the rage back in the day.
-You have no idea how glad I am to have moved from that phase to a more “adult like” beauty routine.
+I stopped using physical exfoliants, which are products such as cleaners and scrubs with grainy, exfoliating particles that essentially vigorously scrub away dead skin cells.
+I can almost guarantee that you can remember the peach scrub by St. Ives that was all the rage back in the day.
+You have no idea how glad I am to have moved from that phase to a more intentional and “adult like” beauty routine.

 If you haven’t started using Vitamin C in your skin care routine, you’re missing out on so many great benefits.
 It prevents melanin production which in turn helps to lighten dark spots, even out skin tone and provide the skin with an all around glow.
 Even if you don’t suffer from hyperpigmentation, it’s a great skin booster and gives you an overall brighter complexion.